aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

    This action creates an ERC-20 on each destination chain as well as Mint/Burn Token Manager.

 When tokens move from the origin chain to another chain, the Token Manager locks the token on the origin chain and minted on the destination chain.
-If you moved tokens directly from one non-origin chain to another, the token would be burned on the source chain and minted on the destination chain.
+If you moved tokens directly from one non-origin chain to another, the token is burned on the source chain and minted on the destination chain.

 ### Custom Tokens